Arundell

 Minimum Standards

-• Enclosures need to allow dog(s) to move around freely, to urinate and defecate away from the sleeping and eating areas and be cleaned daily so that enclosures are free of faeces.
+- - Enclosures need to allow dog(s) to move freely, urinate and defecate away from sleeping and eating areas and be cleaned daily so that enclosures are free of faeces.

 The following requirements are part of the Code of Practice for the Tethering of Animals:

-• constructed and maintained in a manner which prevents the dog from being able to dig or otherwise escape under, over or through the perimeter of the premises or enclosure; and
+- - constructed and maintained in a manner to prevent the dog being able to dig or escape under, over or through the perimeter of the premise

 Dogs should be kept out of areas with swimming pools unless supervised as they may fall or jump into a pool and drown if they are unable to climb out or get caught in a pool cover.
 Tethering is regarded as a temporary method of restraint that is not suitable for long-term confinement.
 In preference, dogs should be confined in a secure yard or properly constructed dog pen.